gregorias/anki-code-highlighter/DEV.md

 The only benefit of Highlight.js is that it doesn’t spoil a card’s HTML with tags.
-This is not much of a benefit in practice in practice.
+This is not much of a benefit in practice.
 I’ve never relied on it much.

 [Black]: https://black.readthedocs.io/en/stable/